wp-plugins/link-anonymizer/readme.txt

  * License: GPL http://www.gnu.org/licenses/license-list.html#GPLCompatibleLicenses

-Anonymiz is a plugin to Hide your all external links with ssl and without ssl,
+Anonymiz is a plugin to Hide your referer on all external links with ssl and without ssl
 eg: https://www.anonymiz.com/?http://yoursite.com/.

 == Description ==